PSH-Computing-AI-club/competition-spring-2025/README.md

 :bust_in_silhouette: / :busts_in_silhouette: Pair up with a partner or go solo.

-:1st_place_medal: / :2nd_place_medal: / :3rd_place_medal: Prizes are handed out for best AI players in final tournament bracket.
+:1st_place_medal: / :2nd_place_medal: / :3rd_place_medal: Prizes are handed out for best AI players in the final tournament bracket.

 ## Dates